alanjames1987/Node.js-Best-Practices/README.md

 ### Validate that Callbacks are Callable

 As stated before Node.js uses a lot of callbacks.
 Node.js is also weakly typed.
 The compiler allows any variable to be converted to any other data type.
-This lack of typing can cause one big problem.
+This lack of strict typing can become a big problem when passing parameters into functions for one reason.

 Only functions are callable.